 Have you ever noticed when you spend a lot of time with people that you start to use their sayings.
 You share private jokes and sometimes you even say the same things at exactly the same time?

 That’s because you become similar to one another and start to share the same traits – the people you spend most of your time with have an impact on your behaviour.
-If you play small, on a lower level you’ll find it far more tricky to raise your game to a higher level.
+If you play small, on a lower level you’ll find it far more difficult to raise your game to a higher level.
 Have a think about the people you spend most of your time with…

-Ask yourself, are they:
+Ask yourself, are my friends and acquaintances:

 - Those that stay the same?